UltraEngine/Documentation/CPP/Mesh_Scale.md

 # Mesh::Scale

-This method translates all vertex positions by the specified offset.
+This method scales all vertex positions by the specified value.

 ## Syntax